PortSwigger/burp-ysoserial/README.md

 There are 3 ways to run this [Burp](https://portswigger.net/) extension.

- 1. Generate a payload from the YSOSERIAL Tab.
+ 1. Generate a payload from the Java Serialized Payloads Tab.
 You can then copy and paste it into other tabs in [Burp](https://portswigger.net/).(Not ideal)
- 1. Generate a payload from the YSOSERIAL Tab.
+ 1. Generate a payload from the Java Serialized Payloads Tab.
 In another tab you can select the text you want to replace and right click.
 You have 3 options to replace.
    1. Raw - This will replace your selected text with an unencoded version of the payload.
 This is raw binary/hex.
    1. B64 - This payload will replace your selected text with a base64 encoded version.
    1. URLEnc - This will replace your selected text with a URL encoded and base64 encoded payload.
 Ideal for web type applications